microsoft/azuredevopslabs/labs/java/readme.md

 ## Overview  of the Java Hands-on-Lab

-DevOps for Java teams with Microsoft Visual Studio Team Services hands-on-lab is provided to give you a first-hand, technical experience on how you can leverage the Microsoft DevOps platform for Java development.
+**DevOps for Java teams with Microsoft Visual Studio Team Services** hands-on lab is provided to give you a first-hand, technical experience on how you can leverage the Microsoft DevOps platform for Java development.
 The labs cover

 - Creating a new VSTS account
 - Using the Agile  tools to plan and track work items